huynhloc04/pyapp/README.md

 - SQLModel (SQLAlchemy + Pydantic): ORM for interacting with the database and validate data.
 - Alembic: Database migrations.
 - PostgreSQL: Database for storing data.
+- SMTP: Send mail.
 - Celery: Distributed task queue that allows users to execute task asynchronously.
 - Redis: Message broker for Celery.
 - Flower: web-based monitoring tool for Celery.
 - Docker: Creating, deploying, and running applications
 - ShipEngine: Rendering PDF shipping label (fulfillment)

-Note: I use Celery for sending email, Flower to monitor Celery's activities
+Note: I use Celery for sending email, Flower to monitor Celery's activities.
+But you can also use `BackgroundTask` of FastAPI instead of Celery for more easier.

 ## Architecture Overview